jtran1403/SearchGuardian/README.md

 mkdir searchguardian-project
 cd searchguardian-project
 ```
-2. Install the web application generator by typing the command line: `npm install -g generator-webapp`
+3. Install the web application generator by typing the command line: `npm install -g generator-webapp`
-3. Create a new project by typing the command line: `yo webapp`
+4. Create a new project by typing the command line: `yo webapp`
-4. The creation of the project will be automatically done, you only need to confirm to use Bootstrap (option by default)
+5. The creation of the project will be automatically done, you only need to confirm to use Bootstrap (option by default)
-5. Implement the project (via [Git](http://git-scm.com/downloads) or manually)
+6. Implement the project (via [Git](http://git-scm.com/downloads) or by copying the files manually)
-6. Start the application by typing the command line: `grunt serve`
+7. Start the application by typing the command line: `grunt serve`
-The application should start in your mains web browser and you can now try the first functionalities implemented for this prototype.
+The application should start in your main web browser and you are now ready to try the first functionalities implemented for this prototype.

 #Functionalties of the application
 ##Facebook features